 As best practices evolve in special education, applied behavior analysis (ABA) in classrooms is becoming increasingly common.
 What was once primarily a therapy used to support children with autism in developing new skills and modifying behaviors in their homes has branched out to many other settings and populations.
-As such, ABA is gaining traction for its versatility in supporting children with a wide range of behavioral and learning needs in schools.
+As such, ABA in schools is gaining traction for its versatility in supporting children with a wide range of behavioral and learning needs in schools.

 Meeting the Growing Need for Behavior Support in Schools